-Waikerie Heritage Walk
+Waikerie History Walk and Drives

 Waikerie began as a part of the S.A.Government’s Village Settlement experiment of 1894.
 The growing number of unemployed in Adelaide was causing concern, so in an attempt to ease the problem, Waikerie, Holder, and Ramco became sites upstream from Morgan that were selected for settlement.